Wild Places Charge our Imagination

 She speaks of finding your own equilibrium in the harshness of the desert.
 “What you come to see on the surface is not what you come to know.
 Emptiness in the desert is the fullness of space, that eliminates time.
 The desert is time, exposed time, geologic time.
 One needs time in the desert to see.”

-Here on the rim of the Grand Canyon in the dark watching the stars move overhead I am newly aware of how expansive the view of horizon is — in stark contrast to dark abyss below.
+As I stand on the rim of the Grand Canyon in the dark, I watch the stars move overhead.
+And I am newly aware of how expansive the view of horizon is.
+This is a stark contrast to dark abyss below.

 At high altitude with dry air there is less atmospheric distortion.
 Big canyon rim and plateau vistas are capped with a luminous dome of stars.
 Awestruck, I am drawn spellbound into silent communion.

 Pre-western cultures were deeply attuned to the motion of the sun, moon, and planets.
 They used their naked-eye observations and made extremely accurate records and projections of meteorological phenomena.
 From this, they created intricate astrologies and mythologies, according to Anthony F. Aveni in Conversing With the Planets: How Science and Myth Invented the Cosmos.

 You may want to ponder these questions he asks: “What have we moderns lost by turning our attention to the cold eye of the telescope, away from the natural harmonies of planet and sky?
 Why have we silenced the dialogue between observers and the sky?”

 These canyons and cliffs evoke a visceral level response in us.